Izalfront/wisata-desa-pulesari/README.md

 To explore the full version of this website:

 1. Clone this repository
-2. Install the necessary dependencies
-3. Run the application on your local server
+2. Run the application on your local server

-Detailed setup instructions can be found in the project's documentation.

 ## Feedback and Contributions